Country of Origin

 With that out of the way, you might have come across J as the man behind Ancient Audio before.
-After all, it was arguably the first Polish brand to put its imprimatur on the global market as a real high-end marquee from that country.
+After all, it was arguably the first Polish brand to put its imprint on the global market as a real high-end marquee from that country.
 Think CD players and top-loading transports mounted to solid speckled-black granite slabs; 8 x BNC I²S mono outputs; tubes mounted military-style inside.
 Think valve amps.
 If that prompted sudden recall, forward a few years.
 Suddenly Ancient had compact active computer slash desktop speakers.

 A bit later Jarek had developed a proprietary algorithm coded to a special chip to correct for basic speaker flaws.
 Though mum on its specifics, I always speculated that he inputs the dimensions of a speaker box, then lets his math calculate internal modes—exactly like you would for a room wall to wall, ceiling to floor and diagonally corner to corner—to create compensation in DSP.
-Perhaps he even has coefficients for different box panel materials and thicknesses like the ubiquitous MDF, HDF, solid wood and metal.
+Perhaps he even had coefficients for different box panel materials and thicknesses like the ubiquitous MDF, HDF, solid wood and metal?
 That would neatly eliminate typical box talk.

 In this montage, we appreciate Fram's origins in the exotic boutique-style Ancient Audio electronics; Jarek's first active monitor still under the Ancient banner; and his P-3 sound processor chip.

-"However, I believe that our current line will be even more attractive despite its higher prices.
+"However, I believe that our current line will be even more attractive despite higher prices.
 This year we introduced the new Fram Midi 150 and Maxi 150.
 We consider this entry-level high-end due to its excellent very spacious sonics.